MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/gatt-client.md

 ---
 title: Bluetooth GATT Client
-description: This article provides an overview of Bluetooth Generic Attribute Profile (GATT) Client for Universal Windows Platform (UWP) apps, along with sample code for common use cases. ms.date: 06/26/2020 ms.topic: article
+description: This article demonstrates how to use the Bluetooth Generic Attribute (GATT) Client APIs for Universal Windows Platform (UWP) apps. ms.date: 05/04/2023 ms.topic: article
-keywords: windows 10, uwp

 ms.localizationpriority: medium
 ---

 # Bluetooth GATT Client

-This article demonstrates usage of the Bluetooth Generic Attribute (GATT) Client APIs for Universal Windows Platform (UWP) apps, along with sample code for common GATT client tasks:
+This article demonstrates how to use the Bluetooth Generic Attribute (GATT) Client APIs for Universal Windows Platform (UWP) apps.

-- Query for nearby devices
-- Connect to device
-- Enumerate the supported services and characteristics of the device
-- Read and write to a characteristic
-- Subscribe for notifications when characteristic value changes

-> [!Important]
+> [!IMPORTANT]
 > You must declare the "bluetooth" capability in *Package.appxmanifest*.
 >
 > `<Capabilities> <DeviceCapability Name="bluetooth" /> </Capabilities>`